 Allison Lee Palmer :: Scarecrow Press :: 1st Edition :: 2011 :: 304 Pages

-By the most acclaimed art historians and authors, Allison Lee Palmer, this historical dictionary provides short but substantial profiles of the most important artists, works of art, movements and philosophies of this crucial period.
+One of art history books, by the most acclaimed art historians and authors, Allison Lee Palmer, this historical dictionary provides short but substantial profiles of the most important artists, works of art, movements and philosophies of this crucial period.

 A fresh and irresistibly enthusiastic look at this most beloved of art eras, from a true expert and great writer – lavishly illustrated, this book is as beautiful as it is important.